How to take good care of your Tillandsia air plants

 Tip 2- Water

-- We recommend to spray airplants generously 2-3 times per week, removing them from the wooden objects that they are installed in.
+- We recommend spraying the airplants generously 2-3 times per week, removing them from the wooden objects that they are installed in.
 Watering should be more frequent during summer or in dry conditions.
 Never use tap water where a water softener has been installed because of lack of necessary nutrients.

 - Watering is critical indoors since there is usually lack of humidity, especially when you are using air conditioning and/or central heating.
 In dry conditions, water misted onto the plant often evaporated before the plant has had the opportunity to absorb it.
 Even if it does absorb the water misted on the epidermis, it may not be enough to overcome a water deficit.
 The plants will gradually dehydrate and may eventually die for lack of moisture.